Easy Rosemary Bread Recipe With Garlic + Parmesan

 - Pour the buttermilk mixture into the bowl containing the flour/parmesan cheese mixture.
 Fold together with a spatula until the flour is completely incorporated.

 - Pour into a 1.5 quart loaf pan that has been sprayed well with non-stick spray.
-Sprinkle lightly with chopped rosemary.
+Sprinkle lightly with additional chopped rosemary if desired.

 - Bake for 45 minutes.
 Loaf is done when a knife inserted in center comes out clean and outside is golden.